Alpine City History

 Cracks were chinked up with mud and dried grass.
 Roofs were split poles covered with willows, brush, rushes or whatever was available, then covered with six or eight inches of dirt.
 Often the rain and melting snow leaked through.
 The doors were quilts, hides or anything they could hang up until they were able to make a door of wooden slabs, hung with wooden pegs, or strips of leather for hinges.
 Small windows were covered with hides or other material.
 A rock and sod fireplace was built in one end of the room to provide for heat, cooking, and light.

-Furniture was made from hand?hewn logs and wooden boxes the settlers had brought with them.
+Furniture was made from hand-hewn logs and wooden boxes the settlers had brought with them.
 Some beds were made of poles or slabs laced with strips of hides, topped with straw, grass, or cat tail ticks.
 Occasionally even a wagon box was turned upside down.
 Fortunate was the pioneer who had been able to bring a bed or other furniture across the plains.
-Buffalo robes and other tanned skins, procured from the Indians, supplemented their meager bedding supply.
+Buffalo robes and other tanned skins, procured from the Native Americans, supplemented their meager bedding supply.

 A few days after the first group had arrived, the Edmund Nelson family came on September 13, 1850.
 William Goforth Nelson kept a journal of his family.
 He wrote: